4d/docs/docs/API/CryptoKey.md

 ## Overview

-The `CryptoKey` class in the 4D language encapsulates the openssl `EVP_PKey` structure that handles an encryption key pair.
+The `CryptoKey` class in the 4D language encapsulates an asymetric encryption key pair.

 This class is available from the `4D` class store.

 ### `cryptoKey` object properties

 A `cryptoKey` object is instanciated by the [4D.CryptoKey.new](#4dcryptokeynew) method.
-It has the following properties.
-All are read-only.
+It has the following properties (all are read-only):

 |Property|Type|Description|
 |---|---|---|